-In contrast to the historical structures that left beams exposed to the elements, modern timber frame homes enclose the beams within the building envelope.
+In contrast to the historical structures that left beams exposed to the elements, modern timber frame home kits enclose the beams within a building envelope.
 At Woodhouse, we enclose your dream home with structural insulated panels or SIPs.

-When you are shopping timber frame house plans, timber frame home prices and a timber frame home package, consider what kind of envelope will be shielding your frame from Mother Nature.
+When you are shopping for timber frame home plans, know that timber frame home builders have been improving on this ancient art with modern technology.
+Consider what kind of envelope will be shielding your frame from Mother Nature.

-SIPs provide a raft of reasons for better performance over conventional stick frame and batt insulation construction.
+SIPs provide a raft of advantages over conventional stick frame and batt insulation construction.
 This includes greater structural strength and greater energy performance—up to 75% more efficient than stick and batt construction.
-SIPs also dramatically reduce construction time, ultimately saving you money on construction and over the life of the home with energy savings.
+That means long-term energy savings over the life of the home.
+SIPs also arrive on site pre-built, dramatically reducing construction time and saving you money on labor expenses.

-Woodhouse designs and engineers SIPs with internal posts to carry point loads from the attached timber frame.
+Woodhouse engineers SIPs with internal posts to carry point loads from the attached timber frame.
 The combination of these two components creates a uniquely strong structure.
-The ability to withstand hurricane force winds means that your dream home will not only surpass the strict standards of today’s building codes, but it will also last for generations to come.
+The ability to withstand hurricane-force winds means that your dream home will not only surpass the strict standards of today’s building codes, but will also last for generations to come.

-In 40 years of making dreams come true for our clients, our Woodhouse team has heard from clients whose homes have endured earthquakes, hurricanes, tornadoes, and blizzards.
+In our 40+ years of designing timber frame kits, the Woodhouse team has heard from clients whose homes have resited earthquakes, forest fires, hurricanes, tornadoes, and blizzards.
 It’s why we here at Woodhouse feel so confident in offering our transferrable lifetime warranty.
 We build dream homes that truly last generations, that’s the Woodhouse Difference.

 To see how this translates to your everyday life, check out our Top 10 Pre-Designed Floor Plans.